KFaneneCS/scheduling-database-application/README.txt

 - Exit program either by the default method for your operating system, or by navigating to the Welcome screen and clicking "Exit."

-Description of additional report:
-The third report on the Reports screen calculates the total number of customers by country.
-This report provides the user the exact distribution of customers by country.